 If so, it may be time to hire a customer experience manager who can take ownership for overseeing and improving the entire customer journey.

-CX Managers care for the entire Customer Journey
+Care for the entire Customer Journey

 During the first impression phase, marketing creates “need generation” and a “trigger” to attract potential customers.